 Below, with latest news at the top, and earliest steps at the base, is a dated list of steps taken so far in this campaign.

-With the Covid 19 pandemic now in 2020 accentuating a church crisis that was already ominous beforehand, ACI’s approach to the Irish Bishops’ Conference in October 2019 has been proven prophetic and timely.
+With the Covid 19 pandemic still accentuating a church crisis that was already ominous before it began, ACI’s approach to the Irish Bishops’ Conference in October 2019 has been proven prophetic and timely.
 Facing the additional danger of a viral pandemic, we reminded the conference of our submissions in 2019 – and awaited a response.